kolkhis/tech-notes/homelab/project_k8s_haproxy_keepalived.md

 ---
 More info:
-When initializing k8s with `kubeadm init`, near the end it prints join instructions.
+When initializing k8s with `kubeadm init`, near the end it prints instructions on how to join worker nodes with the control node.

 ```bash
 kubeadm join 192.168.4.50:6443 --token abcdef.0123456789abcdef \